FriendlyUser/David-Li-ecc-dssb-IS24-code-challenge/README.md

 ## Frontend

-The frontend uses React and is located in the `/frontend` folder.
+The frontend uses React with tailwind css and is located in the `/frontend` folder.

 To run: